Blog · By The Packaging Vista Team · June 20, 2026

 When to use a mailer box

-Mailers suit apparel, beauty, subscription boxes, and most light-to-medium products that ship direct to consumers.
-For very heavy or fragile goods, a heavier corrugated box may be better.
-See mailer boxes for options.
+Mailers suit apparel, beauty, subscription boxes, everyday retail product boxes, and most light-to-medium products that ship direct to consumers.
+For very heavy or fragile goods, a heavier corrugated shipping box may be better.
+See custom mailer box options.
+If your product is fragile, a mailer paired with a fitted insert handles it well; if it is genuinely heavy, step up to a double-wall shipping carton.

 Design it for the unboxing

 The inside of a mailer is prime branding space – a printed interior turns the open into a moment.
 Add a fitted insert to hold the product and a thank-you card to finish it.
-Our inserts and unboxing guide covers this.
+A customer who lifts the lid to a branded interior and a neatly cradled product is far more likely to photograph and share it, which is free reach for a DTC brand.
+Our inserts and unboxing guide covers this in detail.

 Right-size to save

 Mailers ship flat and price by size, so a box built to the product cuts cost and waste.
-See how to measure and our e-commerce packaging guide.
+An oversized mailer wastes board, needs more void fill, and can push you into a higher shipping tier on dimensional weight.
+A snug mailer protects better and costs less to make and to ship.
+See how to measure, our dimensional weight guide, and our e-commerce packaging guide.

 Tell us your product and size, and we will build a mailer with a free dieline – no die or plate fees, from a 100-box minimum.
 See the full box styles guide, then request your free quote or contact our team.